 If ease of use and reliability are important to you, CyberGhost fits the bill perfectly.
 This provider offers incredible Internet protection without overcomplicating the user experience.
 The interface is colourful, minimalistic, and presents you with six simple choices upfront to tailor the VPN settings to your current needs online (this can include unblocking censored websites, staying extra-safe on public Wi-Fi connections, and more).
 With a single click, you’ll be off and running in full confidence!

-Behind the scenes, CyberGhost packs some impressive features, including 256-bit AES encryption and a massive server network offering 3,700+ connections in 60 countries worldwide.
+Behind the scenes, CyberGhost packs some impressive features, including 256-bit AES encryption and a massive server network offering some 6,300 servers in 89 countries worldwide.
 If you want to take a more hands-on approach in configuring your software, you can toggle on settings to block out adds, compress your data stream, or even step down some security provisions in order to boost speed (especially useful in bandwidth-starved Iraqi networks).
 All of this is backed by one of the industry’s best no-logging policies–they don’t even store the email you use to sign up.

 CyberGhost’s lightweight software is available on every major operating system, and your subscription grants powerful VPN protection to as many as five devices simultaneously.